The Steps to Get You Started

 Now, before we get into the details, understand that following this guide does not guarantee you’re following the principles or practices of Holacracy correctly.
-I highly recommend hiring a Licensed Holacracy Providers(LHP) to help you adopt the practice, because it is extraordinarily difficult to do on your own (like trying to fix your hair without a mirror).
+We highly recommend hiring a Licensed Holacracy Provider to help you adopt the practice, because it is extraordinarily difficult to do on your own (like trying to fix your hair without a mirror).

-This guide is intended for anyone attempting to adopt the Holacracy practice in their organization with limited external support and it assumes you’ve had some experience of Holacracy and have already decided it’s for you (if you’re still exploring, then check out this page for a list of upcoming trainings and events).
+This guide assumes you’ve had some experience of Holacracy and have already decided it’s for you (if you’re still exploring, then consider attending one of our upcoming Holacracy trainings.

-Usually, you’ll spend far more time and money figuring things out yourself, when a LHP could spare you some of that pain.
-In fact, I wouldn’t even publish something like this, except for the fact that some DIY adoptions have been successful.
-So, if you decide to do it on your own hopefully, you’ll be in that minority.
+Usually, you’ll spend far more time and money figuring things out yourself, when a Licensed Holacracy Provider could spare you some of that pain.

 Three general resources which you’ll find extremely valuable are: